Curtis L. Meinert

-Curtis Lynea Meinert (born 1934) is an American clinical trialist.
-He is a professor of epidemiology and biostatistics at Johns Hopkins Bloomberg School of Public Health.
+Curtis Lynea Meinert (June 30, 1934 – June 13, 2023) was an American clinical trialist.
+He was a professor of epidemiology and biostatistics at Johns Hopkins Bloomberg School of Public Health.

-Early life and education

-Meinert born in 1934 and was raised in rural Minnesota.
+Life

+Meinert was born on June 30, 1934, on a farm outside Sleepy Eye, Minnesota.
+His parents were Mabel Eleanor Christensen and Arthur August Edward Meinert.
+He was raised in rural Minnesota.
+He completed a B.A. in psychology from the University of Minnesota in 1956.
 He earned a doctor of philosophy in statistics at University of Minnesota in 1964.
 His dissertation was titled Quantitation of the isotope displacement of immunoassay of insulin.
 His advisor was Richard B. McHugh.

-Career

 Meinert was the head of a clinical trial coordinating center at University of Maryland.
 Meinert researched randomized clinical trials for AIDS, cardiovascular diseases, and asthma.

-He is a professor of epidemiology and biostatistics and the inaugural director of the Center for Clinical Trials at Johns Hopkins Bloomberg School of Public Health.
+He was a professor of epidemiology and biostatistics and the inaugural director of the Center for Clinical Trials at Johns Hopkins Bloomberg School of Public Health.

-Awards and honors

 In 1979, Meinert was elected a fellow of the American College of Epidemiology.
 In 1995, he was elected Fellow of the American Association for the Advancement of Science.
 He was a 2001 Fellow of the American Heart Association.
 In 2006, he was elected a fellow of the Society for Clinical Trials.
 In 2005, Johns Hopkins University established the professorship, Curtis L. Meinert Professor of Clinical Trials.

+Meinert married Susan J. Matson on June 22, 1957.
+They had three daughters.
+He died on June 13, 2023, at the age of 88.